 We know that it’s too early to sing in praise with decentralized KYC, we still believe that DKYC is going to change the face of DeFI (Decentralized Finance) and Web3.
 The Polkadex move and its positive outcomes will encourage other market players to try their hand in this fairly new yet highly impressive domain.

-With DKYC, banks are going to enjoy quick, cost-optimized, and seamless KYC processing while end-users are endowed with improved data security.
+With DKYC, banks are going to enjoy quick, cost-optimized, and seamless KYC processing while end-users get a supply with improved data security.
 Practically speaking, it’s a win-win situation for everyone.

 Banking entities and decentralized exchanges must gear themselves for adopting this technology.
 As it could be too overwhelming for Blockchain rookies, taking the help of a skilled Blockchain development company seems a wise move.